ioccc-src/winner/1998/schnitzi/README.md

 which is a poem in which a specific letter has been distinctly avoided.
 This principle can be applied in other ways.
-For instance, in this paragraph, the vowel which immediately follows 't' in the alphabet is nowhere to be seen.
-There is even an entire novel (E. V. Wright's "Gadsby") in which no word contains the letter 'e'.
+For instance, in this paragraph, the vowel which immediately follows `t` in the alphabet is nowhere to be seen.
+There is even an entire novel (E. V. Wright's "Gadsby") in which no word contains the letter `e`.

 The IOCCC has been no stranger to this concept.
 Several winning entries from years past have accomplished interesting feats while completely avoiding the use